dallavalentinanicolo/adapter-pattern-kubernetes/README.md

-prometheus/: Handles Prometheus metric exposure. push/: Contains the Push Notification logic and the Adapter implementation. resources/: Includes functionality for interacting with Kubernetes resources, like fetching pending pods. testing-pending-pod/ contains helm-chart to test pod-pending
+prometheus/: Handles Prometheus metric exposure. push/: Contains the Push Notification logic and the Adapter implementation. resources/: Includes functionality for interacting with Kubernetes resources, like fetching pending pods. my-pending-pods-helm/ contains helm-chart to test pod-pending testing-pending-pod/ contains the manifest to test pod-pending

 ## How to Run